 One of the most important decisions you will make when selling your products online is choosing the ecommerce platform that will work best for you.
 It’s likely that when you are making this decision, you’ll look at Amazon FBA vs Shopify and wonder which you should use, as they are two of the most prominent players around when it comes to ecommerce.

 Amazon and Shopify have both built vast reputations, with Shopify powering over 800,000 businesses and Amazon receiving 2.5 billion visitors every month!
 For most entrepreneurs, these amazing stats make it a hard choice, as both platforms are reliable in the world of ecommerce.

 What’s the Difference Between Amazon and Shopify?

 Let’s consider these two platforms.
 The main difference between Amazon and Shopify may appear obvious, and to be honest, it is!
-Amazon is a ready-made ‘marketplace’ whereas Shopify focusses on you designing and building your store from scratch.
+Amazon is a ready-made ‘marketplace’ whereas Shopify focuses on you designing and building your store from scratch.

 So, in other words, Amazon easily attracts buyers to its single online marketplace which allows you to reach millions of potential customers worldwide, while Shopify simply gives you the tools to build a stand-alone webstore rather than putting you in front of customers too.

-This is the key difference, and so it might seem clear cut.
+This is the key difference, and so it might seem clear-cut.
 After all, if Amazon already has a fabulous reputation and huge customer following which you can tap right into that’s the decision made surely?